 How to apply

 Applications, including a CV and a Reasons for Applying statement (2,500 character limit), must be made via the University of Cambridge Graduate Admissions website (please note that this is applying for an MPhil in Oncology but this will be changed to the preferred MPhil or PhD course in a specific department upon being successfully awarded a studentship).
 Applicants can state their preferred project of interest, if they so wish, and this should be clearly stated as part of your Reasons for Applying statement.
-The deadline for applications is 15th November 2019.

 We invite applications from UK, EU and non-EU students for these non-clinical studentships.
 Please ensure you meet the University of Cambridge entrance requirements.